steadycalls/unified-ops-platform/PLATFORM_DESCRIPTION.md

 ### 10. SitePanda SEO Module

+**Organization-Specific Feature**

-Integrated SEO research and content generation tools from the SitePanda platform.
+Integrated SEO research and content generation tools **exclusively for SitePanda organization**.
+This module is not available to Decisions Unlimited or Logic Inbound users.

+**Access Control:**
+- Only visible to users with SitePanda organization membership
+- Navigation menu shows "🐼 SitePanda SEO" only for SitePanda users
+- All SEO data scoped to SitePanda organization
+- Separate billing/usage tracking for SitePanda

 #### 10.1 Keyword Research (`/sitepandaseo`)